17 January 2016, 14:00–18:00 / Casco HQ

 “The economy is something we do, and not just something that does things to us.”

-Subsequently, philosopher and political economist Philippe Van Parijs will discuss and propagate the idea of a universal basic income, of which he has been a passionate proponent for decades, since publishing his book Real Freedom for All: What (if Anything) Can Justify Capitalism?
+Subsequently, philosopher and political economist Philippe Van Parijs discusses and propagates the idea of a universal basic income, of which he has been a passionate proponent for decades, since publishing his book Real Freedom for All: What (if Anything) Can Justify Capitalism?
 (1995).
-While the universal nature of this concept is seemingly at odds with the localized nature of community economies, Van Parijs will make a strong case for its concrete feasibility.
+While the universal nature of this concept is seemingly at odds with the localized nature of community economies, Van Parijs makes a strong case for its concrete feasibility.
 His contribution has a profound resonance with Utrecht at the moment as its city council has started experimenting with the implementation of basic income.

-Finally, the floor will be given to you, the participants, in this study event, in an open group discussion moderated by economic researcher and Casco board member Martijn Jeroen van der Linden.
+Finally, the floor is given to you, the participants, in this study event, in an open group discussion moderated by economic researcher and Casco board member Martijn Jeroen van der Linden.

 On the day of the forum, come earlier and make your own time to read through and see the exhibition project We Are the Time Machines: Time and Tools for Commoning open from 12:00 hrs.